ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

 ## Update your system

-Now you can browse to the `Updates` screen and see what's pending:
+Now you can browse to the `Updates` screen and see what is pending:

-1. Browse to the `Updates` tab, and click on the `Refresh` button to be sure that you're getting the most recent list of updates:
+1. Browse to the `Updates` tab, and click on the `Refresh` button to be sure that you are getting the most recent list of updates:

     ![Refresh button on Updates view](images/g003/pve_node_updates_refresh_button.webp "Refresh button on Updates view")